moliver28/research-handbook/content/handbook/marketing/developer-relations/developer-advocacy/_index.md

 The [FY25 Marketing Strategy](https://internal.gitlab.com/handbook/marketing/fy25-strategy/#marketing--the-customer-journey) (internal only) shows a Customer Journey with five stages: Awareness, Consideration, Conversion, Expansion, and Evangelism.

-We impact each level of the funnel through the content we create, the events we support, and the other activities that help us reach more developers.
-The KPIs we use to measure our impact on these two stages are:
+While our team can influence people at each stage, our key focus is on Awareness, Consideration, and Evangelism.
+The KPIs we use to measure our impact on these stages are:
 - views from content published across owned and earned channels
 - developers engaged through webinars, workshops, and industry events